 Target Audience: Adult non-native English speaking teachers of English and education professionals interested in professional development opportunities.

-Course is offered by the American English E-Teacher Program, sponsored by the U.S. Department of State with funding provided by the U.S. government and administered by FHI 360.
+This course is offered as part of the Online Professional English Network, sponsored by the U.S. Department of State with funding provided by the U.S. government and administered by FHI360.